 As for the supposedly unlucky combination of Friday and the number 13?
 “I can’t say for certain, there’s no actual basis in reality for why this is the case,” Burnett continued.
 “Perhaps people are more careless on a Friday; people are still working, but they’re less fresh, less focused.”
 So accidents may occur more frequently on these days, and the association with the number 13 merely exacerbates people’s perception of how accident-prone they are at the time.

-There are roughly 172 Friday the 13ths every century, so that’s quite a lot of accumulated bad luck, which is bad news for those suffering from paraskevidekatriaphobia – the debilitating fear of this day.
+There is at least one but no more than three Friday the 13ths every year.
+That's roughly 172 Friday the 13ths every century, so that’s quite a lot of accumulated bad luck, which is bad news for those suffering from paraskevidekatriaphobia – the debilitating fear of this day.
 As Burnett points out, however, this is indeed a phobia, an irrational fear, which suggests that people know that their anxiety is factually unfounded and certainly misplaced.
 But then irrational fears are closely related to superstitious beliefs, which essentially involve seeing patterns that aren’t actually there.
 Humans, over their long evolutionary history, have developed a keen sense of pattern detection, but unfortunately sometimes this trips us up.

 Say you're walking through a forest and hear a rustling nearby.
 Could this be a dangerous predator, or perhaps just the wind?
 Both are likely, but only one will be true at any one time, so we tend to react based on which interpretation we instinctively choose.
 We are, however, more likely to survive in the long term if every time we hear rustling, we assume that it’s a dangerous predator.
 In most cases, we will leap out of the way, only to find it’s nothing more than the wind.
 In some cases, we’ll be right, and we’ll survive an attack.